tahseenadit/self-study/learn-python/Vectorization.md

     result.append(a[i] + b[i])
 ```
 In this code, the loop processes one element at a time, making it **slow** for large arrays.
 Each addition happens sequentially, and Python’s overhead for each operation adds further delay.
+This code manually iterates over the elements of a and b using a Python for loop.
+Each time it performs an addition, it incurs the overhead of Python’s interpreted execution and runtime type checking.
+Python, while being an easy-to-use and highly expressive language, is interpreted and dynamically typed.
+This makes it slower for certain operations, especially loops that repeatedly operate on large datasets (like adding two large arrays element-wise).
+Each iteration in Python has overhead due to:

+- Interpreting Python bytecode.
+- Dynamic type checking: Python needs to check types at runtime, which adds further overhead.
+- Function calls: Python’s function calls have overhead, as each invocation has to go through Python’s object and type system.
 #### Example of Vectorization:
 ```python
 # Vectorized approach (NumPy)